AlexAbbamondi/readme-geneerator/README.md

   # Usage
   To use this app you must:
-  use the terminal within VSCode
+  Use the terminal within VSCode

   <br/>